AngelVB/PI_Calculate-File_Encription-Sort_Objects/README.md

 Project: Encriptacion

-TXT encript and decript method witb bit rotation and XOR operation.
+TXT encript and decript method with bit rotation and XOR operation.

 Project: OrdenarListas: